Welcome To Our Church

 First Baptist Church of Pine

-Sunday Morning Worship begins at 10:30am
+begins at 10:30am

 Children’s Church will be available

-Adult Bible Study this morning at 9:15am
+Adult Bible Study at 9:15am

-Sunday Evening Fellowship at 6:00pm
+Evening Fellowship tonight at 5:00 pm

 We have a link for electronic giving.